 NO HOMEWORK IN CHOIR, but are mandatory evening performances (see below).
 Also see music class progress (topic/main idea/test) calendar here.

-1. Respect self, others and their property.
+1. Respect self, others, and their property.
 Treat others, as you want to be treated.

 2. Follow directions, be prepared to work (sing).

-General Units of Study: Students will learn advanced ideas on the language of music through exploration of the four elements: Rhythm, Melody, Harmony, and Tone Color through singing.
+General Units of Study: Students will learn advanced ideas on the language of music through the exploration of the four elements: Rhythm, Melody, Harmony, and Tone Color through singing.
 Students will use voices to sing 90% of the time.
 Participation is required for all activities including evening performances.
 Students will also practice writing music through completing worksheets during class time.
 The class will cover all Illinois State content standards for music and concentrate on the district priority learning targets for grade 8.